bsp2/libanalogrytm/README.md

 - Most of the pattern format has been analyzed.
 See [pattern.h](../master/pattern.h).

 - Most of the kit format has been analyzed.
 See [kit.h](../master/kit.h).

+- Most of the global format has been analyzed.
+See [global.h](../master/global.h).

+- Most of the settings format has been analyzed.
+See [settings.h](../master/settings.h).

 - The library can convert a "whole project" .syx file (sent by the AR) to raw data, and back to .syx again.
   See [testcases/main.c](../master/testcases/main.c).
 Example output: [log.txt](../master/vs2013/libanalogrytm_test/Debug/log.txt).